patacongo/Pascal/papps/pshell/README.md

 Overview
 --------

 This is very much a work in progress.
 There is not much here but my longer term goal is to have a modest shell written entirely in pascal.
-I would like to have a small user interface that allows monitoring and use of resources in the Pascal sandbox, but also is secure and does not support access to anything outside of that sandbox.
+I would like to have a small user interface that allows monitoring and use of resources in the Pascal *sandbox*cd , but also is secure and does not support access to anything outside of that sandbox.

 The primary goals of the shell are: